 …of the Week

-Our Photographer of the Week contest is our way of highlighting and sharing the amazing, creative work photographers submit to us by tagging their work with @bokeh_focus.
-Our Instagram followers vote over several days with reactions and comments, then the winning photographs and story of the winner are featured on @bokeh_focus in an Instagram post and story.
+Our Photographer of the Week contest was our way of highlighting and sharing the amazing, creative work photographers submit to us by tagging their work with @bokeh_focus.
+Our Instagram followers vote over several days with reactions and comments, then the winning photographs and story of the winner were featured on @bokeh_focus in an Instagram post and story.
+In early 2023 we combined our Photographer of the Wrrk and Photographer of the Month contests.
+See more here.

 …of the Month

 Our Photographer of the Month is chosen from our Photographers of the Week in a one-day voting marathon by our Instagram followers.
 We publish an in-depth interview with the winner and a photo gallery collection of their work — curated by the photographer — on Instagram @Bokeh_Focus and on this website.

 Find the entry details here.